DJS4gnx/mycord/README.md

 Created to work with my own preferences while also having an online backup.

 ## Changes made
-- Commented out profile.css by default (you can still enable it if you want)
+- OldCord.theme.css uses my preferences by default (everything on EXCEPT profiles.css)
 - Added commented explanations to all the modules of Oldcord (QOL for anybody customizing)
 - Make clan tag removal an opt-in addon instead of a forced opt-out (to make it togglable)